20 Best Museums In Delhi To Visit And Step Into History

 National Gandhi Museum

-The two-storey National Gandhi Museum, right opposite Rajghat, houses personal relics, manuscripts, journals and photographic and audio-visual material, all that could go into a Museum on the life and work of Gandhi.
+The two-storey National Gandhi Museum in Delhi, right opposite Rajghat, houses personal relics, manuscripts, journals and photographic and audio-visual material, all that could go into a Museum on the life and work of Gandhi.
 Some of the most notable items in this museum include one of Gandhi’s walking sticks, the dhoti worn by him when he was assassinated and one of the bullets that were used to kill him.

-Timings: 9.30am to 5.30pm, closed on Mondays
+Timings: 10 AM – 5 PM, closed on Mondays